Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Hard Rock Café

-No kids’ play area at Hard Rock Café but this casual restaurant is popular with families thanks to the great kids’ meals and activity packs, plus it’s a fun place to celebrate birthdays as the staff sing Happy Birthday and you get a free birthday dessert on your big day.
-Book here now
+No kids’ play area at Hard Rock Café, but this casual restaurant is popular with families, thanks to the great kids’ meals and activity packs (colouring sheets with crayons), plus it’s a fun place to celebrate birthdays as the staff sing Happy Birthday, and you get a free birthday dessert on your big day (a scoop of vanilla ice cream with whipped cream and chocolate sauce – yum!).
+Book here now.

 Marché

 Marché is a food court-style Western restaurant where you can watch your meal being cooked in the open kitchens.
-Children under 10 years old can have a kids’ meal which includes a main of rösti, pizza or pasta plus a glass of fresh juice or soft drink, and a fun size ice-cream cone for under $16 which is great value.
+Children under 10 years old can have a kids’ meal which includes a main of rösti, pizza, pasta or crepe, plus a glass of fresh juice or soft drink, and a fun size ice-cream cone for $17.90.
 Multiple locations including 313 Somerset, Suntec and Vivocity.
-Book here now
+Book here now.

 Read more: Our Favourite Kids Eat Free Deals in Singapore